 Mr. Alton D. Bain, was appointed as an Association outside director in 2014.
 He is a Partner in Bain & McRae, LLP, a law firm.
 His principal occupation and employment for the past five years was practicing law with Bain & McRae, LLP.
-Mr. Bain also serves on the board of the Harnett County Community Foundation (civic organization), as president of the Harnett County Historical Society (historic preservation), and also as an elder at Lillington Presbyterian Church, a religious organization.
+Mr. Bain also serves as president of the Harnett County Historical Society (historic preservation), and also as an elder at Lillington Presbyterian Church, a religious organization.